freenas/freenas-docs/userguide/intro.rst

   running VM in
   :menuselection:`Virtual Machines`.

+* The :guilabel:`State` column of :menuselection:`Virtual Machines` has
+  changed to a start/stop slider.
+Hover over the slider to view the current state.

+* The :guilabel:`Autostart` column has been added to :menuselection:`Virtual Machines`.

 * The :guilabel:`Raw filename password` field has been added to
   |dockerhost| :guilabel:`Storage File` options in
   :menuselection:`Virtual Machines --> ADD`.